|

 Clive Cussler's Dirk Pitt novels.
 Especially Inca Gold.

-environment, growing drugs, or hunting treasure in secret in South or Central America.
-Or, something less overdone
+or hunting treasure in secret in South or Central America.
+Or,

-(excavating an ancient alien spaceship in secret), and have
+something less overdone (excavating an ancient alien spaceship in

 Then, have her father be kidnapped

-find they have to be ultra-cautious and go old school to fight the
+they find they have to be ultra-cautious and go old school to

-in Action movies.
+movies.
 Exploding arrows!
-Plus the whole inventory of getting ready for an
+Plus the whole inventory of getting ready for

-extraction-type mission is so exciting.
-One day you're just normal, the
+an extraction-type mission is so exciting.
+One day you're just normal,

-next you drop into some exotic location full of danger but armed to
+the next you drop into some exotic location full of danger but armed

-the teeth (so Predator).
-(In Predators they skipped the trap
+to the teeth (so Predator).
+(In Predators they skipped the

-building—why?!.
+trap building—why?!.
 We want the 'boy scout' stuff.
-We like resourcefulness.
+We like

+resourcefulness.
 Anyone can pull a trigger.
-Show us what you can do with 'nothing'.)
+Show us what you can do with

 People

-see.
-The little gold heads in Raiders and in The Rundown
+they see.
+The little gold heads in Raiders and in The

 looking.
 It has to be serious treasure like in The